Evacuation of Polish civilians from the USSR in World War II

 Following the Soviet invasion of Poland at the onset of World War II, in accordance with the Nazi–Soviet Pact against Poland, the Soviet Union acquired more than half of the territory of the Second Polish Republic or about 201,000 km2 inhabited by more than 13,200,000 people.
 Within months, in order to de-Polonize annexed lands, the Soviet NKVD rounded up and deported between 320,000 and 1 million Polish nationals to the eastern parts of the USSR, the Urals, and Siberia.
 There were four waves of deportations of entire families with children, women, and elderly people aboard freight trains from 1940 until 1941.
 The second wave of deportations by the Soviet occupational forces across the Kresy macroregion, affected 300,000 to 330,000 Poles, sent primarily to Kazakhstan.

 Thanks to a remarkable reversal of fortune well over 110,000 Poles, including 36,000 women and children, managed to leave the Soviet Union with Anders' Army.
-They ended up in Iran, India, Palestine, New Zealand, and British Africa, as well as in Mexico.
+They ended up in Iran, India, Palestine, New Zealand, and British Africa colonies, as well as in Mexico.
 Among those who remained in the Soviet Union, about 150,000 Poles perished before the end of the war.

-The evacuation of the Polish people from the USSR lasted from March 24, 1942, for one week, and then again from August 10, 1942, until the beginning of September.
+The evacuation of the Polish people from the USSR lasted from 24 March 1942 for one week, and then again from August 10, 1942, until the beginning of September.
 In the first stage, more than 30,000 military personnel and about 11,000 children left Krasnovodsk (Turkmen SSR, present-day Turkmenistan) by sea for Bandar Pahlavi.
 In the second stage of evacuation from the interior, more than 43,000 military personnel and about 25,000 civilians left with General Władysław Anders across the Caspian Sea to Iran.
 About one third of the civilians were children.
-A smaller-scale evacuation to Ashkhabad-Mashhad followed, including the large and final group of civilians.
+A smaller-scale evacuation to Ashgabat–Mashhad followed, including the large and final group of civilians.